mlcommons/ck/README.md

 Publications
 ============
-The concepts has been described in the following publications:
+The concepts have been described in the following publications:

 * http://arxiv.org/abs/1506.06256 (CPC'15)
 * http://bit.ly/ck-date16 (DATE'16)